Skip to content

 The curriculum in Emergency Medical Service is career-oriented and must meet the following requirements for admission.

-• Student must achieve a grade of 80% or above in all courses to continue in the program, and
+• Student must achieve a grade of 80% or above in all courses to continue in the program

 • Completion of pre-admission testing with appropriate placement score or REA 098, MATH 081 & ENG 091; or approval of EMS program director.